1. What is the African News Innovation Challenge?

 7. What aspects of a project’s budget can be funded by an ANIC grant?

 ANIC grants are meant to fund the costs associated with designing, developing and implementing your idea.
 ANIC grants can also be used to fund marketing and promotion of your prototypes, or help you deploy the first versions of your idea.
-ANIC’s policies prevents funds from being used to pay universities’ “overhead” costs, any salary costs, or organisation costs not directly linked to the development of your idea.
+ANIC’s policies prevent funds from being used to pay universities’ “overhead” costs, any salary costs, or organisation costs not directly linked to the development of your idea.

 8. How important are public comments?